benbarnard-OMI/plinko-game/README.md

 ## About

-Plinko is a classic game where the player drops a ball in a multi-row pin pyramid, where the ball bounces randomly until it reaches the payout bins at the bottom.
+Plinko is a classic game where the player drops a token through a field of pegs, where it bounces randomly until it reaches one of the prize bins at the bottom.

-This project is a replication of [Stake.com's Plinko game](https://stake.com/casino/games/plinko), created using [Svelte](https://svelte.dev/), [Tailwind CSS](https://tailwindcss.com/), and [matter-js](https://github.com/liabru/matter-js).
-This website is a fun personal project to learn Svelte, and it is not affiliated with Stake.com in any way.
-I don't encourage gambling, so that's why I created a free-to-play version of the game.
+This project creates a physical arcade-style Plinko game using [Svelte](https://svelte.dev/), [Tailwind CSS](https://tailwindcss.com/), and [matter-js](https://github.com/liabru/matter-js) for the visual simulation, combined with real hardware sensors for token detection.
+Players drop a physical token and receive a real prize based on which bin it lands in - no scoring, betting, or gambling involved.

 ### This project is NON-PROFIT